yiren-jian/LabelHalluc/README.md

 Once finish the embedding training, put the pre-trained models in ```models_pretrained``` directory.

+**Update**: If you consider training your own embedding models, I created a new github [page](https://github.com/yiren-jian/embedding-learning-FSL).
+It corrects some issues in SKD and IER (minor) to run smoothly on my own machine.

 ## Running Our Fine-tuning
 To perform 5-way 5-shot classifications, run:
 ```shell